openbusinessapps/.github/profile/README.md

 **Licenses**

-All projects under the **OpenBusinessApps** organization are licensed under an open-source license (typically [MIT License](https://opensource.org/licenses/MIT), but each repository may specify its own license).
+All projects under the **OpenBusinessApps** organization are licensed under an open-source license (typically [GNU GPL License](https://www.gnu.org/licenses/licenses.en.html#GPL), but each repository may specify its own license).
 Please check the documentation of each repository for details.

 **Join the Community**